Bristol International Exhibition: Financial problems

 On 6 June, just eight days after the official opening, Leolyn Hart closed the exhibition and told workmen who were still finishing some of the displays not to come into work.
 Gate receipts were poor and the original funding of £100,000 had been exhausted.
 The debenture holders wanted the exhibition to stay open to try to recoup some of their losses.
 Arthur Collins was appointed as the receiver and attempted to raise further funds from local supporters.
 It reopened on 10 June and further funding was obtained from backers in London.
 New managers were appointed who criticised Bristolians for not backing the exhibition.
 Although a winding-up order had been submitted by a creditor, on 26 June the receiver announced that further money had been raised and plans for additional attractions were in place.
 Daily pageants and a variety of lectures were included in the programme.

 The daily pageants ran from 29 June to 18 July but failed to recoup the initial outlay.
 A further court hearing was held on 20 July and the company responsible for the exhibition was wound up, although it stayed open and attendances increased.
 The exhibition closed for good on 15 August soon after the declaration of hostilities which became the First World War.

 Subsequent use

-And after closure the buildings were then used for troop barracks and a drill hall by troops from 'Bristol's Own' the 12th Battalion The Gloucestershire Regiment.
+After closure the buildings were then used for troop barracks and a drill hall by troops from 'Bristol's Own' the 12th Battalion The Gloucestershire Regiment.
 The last troops left the site in January 1919 and the equipment sold off.
 During the 1920s some of the buildings were used as warehouses, but were removed by the 1930s.
 In World War II the site was again used for barracks for troops, and in the post war period squatted by those made homeless during the bombing of the Bristol Blitz.
 All of the buildings have since been removed.
 The site is now used for sports pitches including the Bedminster Cricket Club, the White City Allotments and the former horse and dog section of Avon and Somerset Constabulary.